microchip-pic-avr-examples/pic24-dspic33-freertos-demo/pic24-dspic33-freertos-demo/Demo/dspic33a-freertos-demo/README.md

 ## Summary

 This repository contains the freeRTOS demos for Microchip PIC24 and dsPIC device families.
-For the demo applications, MPLAB X and MPLAB XC16 are the preferred IDE and compiler respectively with which to build the FreeRTOS demos.
+For the demo applications, MPLAB X and MPLAB XC-DSC are the preferred IDE and compiler respectively with which to build the FreeRTOS demos.
-The board to be used to run the demo is Explorer 16/32 (Explore 16/32 is backward compatible with Explorer 16).
+The board to be used to run this demo is dsPIC33A Curiosity Platform Development Board.
 The version of freeRTOS used in this demo is : freeRTOS v10.5

 ## Related Documentation